 The Elections Committee must produce minutes of each meeting.
 Minutes shall be made available to the Ordinary Membership within seven days of minutes being approved at a subsequent meeting.

-Decisions regarding the election rules and regulations are made at the Election Committee’s discretion and shall normally be communicated by the Returning Officer.
+Elections Committee may review the rules for elections from time to time.
+Proposals for changes to the election rules and regulations are made at the Election Committee’s discretion, subject to approval by CUSU Council, and shall normally be communicated by the Returning Officer.

 Fairness of Democratic Events